2022 Fiscal Transparency Report

 Fiscal Transparency Review Process and Criteria

-The Department has reviewed the minimum requirements of fiscal transparency in consultation with other relevant federal agencies and has updated and strengthened those requirements.
-The Department assessed the fiscal transparency of the 140 governments identified in the 2014 Fiscal Transparency Report plus Equatorial Guinea, determined whether the minimum requirements were met, and identified any measures those governments that failed to meet the minimum requirements had implemented to make significant progress toward meeting the requirements.
+The Department reviewed the minimum requirements of fiscal transparency in consultation with other relevant federal agencies and updated and strengthened those requirements.
+The Department assessed the fiscal transparency of the 140 governments identified in the 2014 fiscal transparency report plus Equatorial Guinea, determined whether each country met the minimum requirements, and identified measures governments that failed to meet the minimum requirements implemented in order to make significant progress toward meeting the requirements.

-In carrying out its evaluation, the Department recognizes specific circumstances and practices of fiscal transparency differ among governments while ensuring minimum fiscal transparency requirements are met in order to enable meaningful public participation in budgeting processes.
+In its evaluation, the Department recognizes that countries’ specific circumstances differ, and specific fiscal transparency practices vary among governments.
+Nevertheless, the report evaluates whether designated countries meet basic minimum fiscal transparency requirements to enable meaningful public participation in budgeting processes.

 Minimum Requirements of Fiscal Transparency

-The Joint Explanatory Statement accompanying the FY 2020 SFOAA defines “minimum requirements of fiscal transparency” to mean the public disclosure of:
+The House Report accompanying the FY 2022 SFOAA defines “minimum requirements of fiscal transparency” to mean the public disclosure of:

-The 2021 fiscal transparency review process evaluated whether the government publicly disclosed key budget documents, including expenditures broken down by ministry and revenues broken down by source and type.
-The review process also evaluated whether the government has an independent supreme audit institution or similar institution that audits the government’s annual financial statements, and whether such audits are made publicly available.
+The 2022 fiscal transparency review process evaluated whether the government publicly disclosed key budget documents, including expenditures broken down by ministry and revenues broken down by source and type.
+The review process also evaluated whether the government had a supreme audit institution that meets international standards of independence and audits the government’s annual financial statements, and whether such audits are made publicly available.
 The review further assessed whether the process for awarding licenses and contracts for natural resource extraction is outlined in law or regulation and followed in practice, and whether basic information on such awards is publicly available.
 The Department applied the following criteria in assessing whether governments met the minimum requirements of fiscal transparency.

 Budget information should be:

-- Publicly Available: Budget documents, including the executive budget proposal, enacted budget, and end-of-year report, should be widely and easily accessible to the general public.
+- Publicly Available: Budget documents, including the executive budget proposal, enacted budget, and end-of-year report, should be widely and easily accessible to the public.
 Complete documents may be available from government offices or libraries, widely available government publications, or mass media channels.
-Budget documents should be disseminated within a reasonable period of time.
-A “reasonable period of time” generally corresponds to:
+Budget documents should be disseminated within a reasonable period.
+A “reasonable period” generally corresponds to:

 Natural resource extraction contracting and licensing procedures should be: